 High Grade & Quality Brands in India: Havells, Myrius (by Legrand), GM, Legrand, Schneider, Siemens, Anchor, Wipro, Phillips, Simon, Polycab among others

-Modular switches give that unrivalled Midas touch of class and sophistication to our home, and remain enchanting for a very long time!
+Modular switches give that unrivaled Midas touch of class and sophistication to our home, and remain enchanting for a very long time!

-The functionality of a poor quality modular switches drops drastically.
-Durability of a low grade modular switch is unpredictable.
-Poor quality & grade switches start wearing-off very soon leaving us unprotected from the perils of electrical hazards, and that’s something a new home buyer must realize early-on.
+The functionality of poor-quality modular switches drops drastically.
+The durability of a low-grade modular switch is unpredictable.
+Poor quality & grade switches start wearing off very soon leaving us unprotected from the perils of electrical hazards, and that’s something a new home buyer must realize early on.

 We feel far safer touching and interfacing with modular switches that are high on grade and quality.

 For a new home buyer, this must be one of the critical criteria one should look at while choosing an apartment.
 If the specifications are poor on modular switches, it indicates a compromise!
 Electrical fitting is NOT an area you want to compromise on while acquiring a home for your loved ones!!

 ‘Don’t compromise yourself.
 You are all you’ve got.’– Janis Joplin